On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: ERROR DETECTION AND CORRECTION

 \end{example} \paragraph{Error correction in spanning trees}

 The following result shows that we can correct errors if we consider more tests than necessary.
-To circumvent the issues raised in \cref{ex:graphoid_hurts_correction}, we only consider tests with conditioning set with size equal to one.
+To circumvent the issues raised in \cref{ex:graphoid_hurts_correction}, we only consider tests with a conditioning set of size one.
 This way, we get a set of tests that are not restricted by Graphoid axioms (up to axiom 1) but suffice to identify a spanning tree. \begin{lemma} Let $L = \{\CI(X, Y\,|\, Z) :\:X, Y, Z\in V,\, X\neq Y,\, X\neq Z,\, Y\neq Z\}$ such that $\CI(X, Y\mid Z) = \CI(Y, X\mid Z)$ for all distinct $X, Y, Z\in V$.
-Then $L$ contains no contradictions w.r.t. the Graphoid axioms and no other CI-statement follows from $L$ via Graphoid axioms. \end{lemma} Then we can indeed simply pick the \enquote{message} whose encoding has the smallest distance to the received code word, i.e., the tree whose independence model differs the least from the observed one.
+Then $L$ contains no contradictions with respect to the Graphoid axioms and no other CI-statement follows from $L$ via Graphoid axioms. \end{lemma} Then we can indeed simply pick the \enquote{message} whose encoding has the smallest distance to the received code word, i.e., the tree whose independence model differs the least from the observed one.